 After an hour at the market, you’ll board your coach and head to Malvarrosa Beach for a causal seaside luncheon at one of Valencia's most popular paella restaurants, La Pepica.
 The restaurant is located right on the promenade of the beach, so you will be dining seaside in this elegant, yet relaxed setting.
 Your meal will consist of authentic Valencia paella, accompanied by a variety of local appetizers or tapas, and Spanish wines.
 It's truly an unforgettable experience.

 At the conclusion of lunch, you'll return to the ship and following a short respite, reconvene with your group for a private cooking demonstration in the Culinary Arts Kitchen.
 Here, you'll watch your Chef demonstrate the art of paella with the ingredients purchased earlier at the market.
 Your demonstration also includes the making (and tasting) of Sangria.

-Please note: This tour includes approximately 1-hour of moderate walking/standing and guests must be able to negotiate steps to enter and exit the tour boat with limited assistance.
+Please note: This tour includes approximately 90 minutes of easy to moderate walking/standing.
+There may be some uneven surfaces and steps to negotiate.
 The tour is not available to wheelchair guests and those with mobility concerns are cautioned to carefully evaluate their personal level of stamina and ability.
 Weather appropriate clothing; sun cap; sunglasses; and flat, comfortable walking shoes are recommended.
-The tour sequence may vary.
-There are restroom facilities available at the barraca house.
+The noted tour duration is approximate and includes your classroom session aboard the ship.